Lotr-frvr/make-a-c-shell/src/mydoc.md

 Permission Checks: Uses `access` to check read/execute permissions for files and directories.

 ### pipes, i/o redirection and redirection along pipes
+Redirect

+Shell redirects by opening the target file, then replacing the standard descriptor (stdin/stdout) in the child process with the opened file descriptor using dup2().

+> : open with O_WRONLY|O_CREAT|O_TRUNC — overwrite.

+>>: open with O_WRONLY|O_CREAT|O_APPEND — append.

+< : open with O_RDONLY — used as standard input.

+After dup2() the child calls execvp(); the parent waits for the child.

+Pipes

+pipe() gives two descriptors: read (p[0]) and write (p[1]).

+For a pipeline cmd1 | cmd2 | cmd3, the shell connects cmd1's stdout to a pipe, cmd2 reads from that pipe and writes to the next pipe, etc. Each stage is typically a separate fork()+exec.

+Parent must carefully close unused ends of pipes and wait for children.

+Background jobs

+For background jobs (&), the child typically calls setpgid(0, 0) so it runs in its own process group; shell does not block waiting for the job, but must track it for job control.

+Issue -> echo "hello world" > out.txt may pass the literal argument "hello world" (including quotes) to the executed program or to a file write, producing output that contains the quotes instead of hello world.
+You can pass hello world without quotes